Gicken/Iprep/docs/API_Specification.md

 ```

 ## Conclusion
 This API allows seamless management of users, interview sessions, and AI-generated feedback.
-Future updates will introduce additional features such as real-time coaching and premium content access.